Are bad bugs in your gut making weight loss impossible?

 The first way that bacteria contribute to weight loss is through their unique ability to break down food and contribute to the absorption of calories.

-Studies have shown that the amount of calories (known as "energy extraction") that you absorb from your food is based (at least in part) on the concentration of certain bacteria in your gut.
+Studies have shown (11) that the number of calories (known as “energy extraction”) that you absorb from your food is based (at least in part) on the concentration of certain bacteria in your gut.

 Let’s break this down:

 Let’s say you have two people who both consume 100 calories of food.

 Person A has a “healthy” microbiome (existing concentration of bacteria in their gut) because this person takes probiotics, exercises regularly, and tries to eat as healthy as possible.

 When person A consumes 100 calories they absorb 70 calories of the 100 that they consumed.

 Person B, on the other hand, has a different microbiome that is the result of eating processed foods, not eating enough fruits and vegetables, and not exercising regularly.

 When person B consumes 100 calories they absorb 90 of the 100 calories that they consumed.

 This concept shows us that two completely different people can consume the exact same TYPE and AMOUNT of food but do completely different things with that energy.